|"All Hands On Deck" (1961).|

 |Barbara Eden, Buddy Hackett and Pat Boone|

 It is interesting to compare Eden in this film with Margo Moore in a contemporary film, "Wake Me When It's Over."
 Both were pert, vivacious and pretty, and both starlets had starring roles in B films, yet Eden became an icon while Moore disappeared.
 Why?
-Who knows, but Eden does a great job here.
+Who knows - perhaps Moore got married and left the business, many women did that in those days - but Eden does a great job here.

 The obvious scene-stealer is Buddy Hackett.
 Whoever thought of casting him as a wacky Native American deserves a medal.
 He gives a completely off-the-wall performance that compares with the best of Jonathan Winters or Robin Williams.

 So you have a cast that later saw its best days on television (Eden, Ann B. Davis and Gordon), the night-club circuit (Hackett) and the radio (Boone).
-Several reasons to give this one a peek, if only to see Boone at his best, genie Jeannie before she came out of the bottle or Hackett in his Vegas prime.
+In other words, this cast was multi-talented, and the talents are put to good use in "All Hands On Deck."
+There are several reasons to give this one a peek, if only to see Boone at his best, genie Jeannie before she came out of the bottle and Hackett in his Vegas prime.
 And there's even a great big scene-stealing turkey!
 Combine that with some nice tunes and you have a pleasant, light-hearted diversion.
+You won't be wasting your time if you catch "All Hands On Deck."